fbraem/mqweb/README.md

 -------------

 1. By default mqweb connects in bindings mode.
-This can be changed by setting the mq.web.mode property to 'client' and to configure Websphere MQ client or mqweb.
+This can be changed by setting the mq.mode property to 'client' and to configure Websphere MQ client or mqweb.

    a) Configure Websphere MQ Client: